StevenMcElligott/docs/docs/3-truenas/11-xmas-annoucement.md

+---
+slug: "2023-holiday-wishes-and-updates"
-# 🎄 Merry Christmas from TrueCharts! 🎄
+title: "🎄 Merry Christmas / Happy Holidays from TrueCharts! 🎄"
+authors: [jagrbombs]
+---

 As the holiday season sparkles around us, we at [TrueCharts](https://truecharts.org) want to extend our warmest wishes for a Merry Christmas to our incredible community.
 This year has been a remarkable journey, and we couldn't have done it without you!